pipego/plugin-score/README.md

 ## Usage

-- `plugin/noderesourcesbalancedallocation.go`: Checks if a Task spec node name matches the current node.
+- `plugin/noderesourcesbalancedallocation.go`: Favors nodes that would obtain a more balanced resource usage if the Task is scheduled there.
-- `plugin/noderesourcesfit.go`: Checks if a Task spec node name matches the current node.
+- `plugin/noderesourcesfit.go`: Checks if the node has all the resources that the Task is requesting.